ellisjoe/ellisjoe.github.io/reading-list.md

 ---

 ### Current
+- Build - Tony Fadell

+### 2023
 - Leadership and Self-Deception - The Arbinger Institute

-### 2023
 - The Essence of Software - Daniel Jackson
 - Trillion Dollar Triage - Nick Timiraos
 - How the World Really Works - Vaclav Smil